 Learning from the Best

-If there is a single framework that can be applied, and if pursued will guarantee a chance of greater success for your business, will you do it?
+If a single framework can be applied, and if pursued, will guarantee a chance of greater success for your business, will you do it?
 What is the secret sauce that separates the successful from the rest?

 A Frame of Mind to Set You Apart

-Having the opportunity to review hundreds of companies, we arrived at a conclusion and decided upon the Good to Great framework by Jim Collins, a time tested model that is built upon data sets of over 15 years and over thousands of companies.
+Having the opportunity to review hundreds of companies, we concluded and decided upon the Good to Great framework by Jim Collins, a time-tested model built upon data sets of over 15 years and over thousands of companies.
 Jim also had a hand in guiding Jeff Bezos at the point of time when Amazon was on the brink of bankruptcy in 2002 to being one of the largest companies in the world and the richest man in the world.

 We have synthesised and extracted the key components of his research and presented it into 5 simple steps on what it takes to build a great company.